needslyp/nika/docs/dev/project_structure.md

 Place for scripts of your app.

 ### build_problem_solver.sh [-f, --full]
 Build the problem-solver of your app.
-Use an argument *-f* or *--full* for a complete rebuild of the problem-solver with the deleting of the *ostis-web-platform/sc-machine/bin* and *ostis-web-platform/sc-machine/build* folders.
+Use an argument *-f* or *--full* for a complete rebuild of the problem-solver with the deleting of the *bin* and *build* folders.

-### build_interface.sh
+### run_interface.sh
-Build the interface of your app.
+Run the interface of your app.

 ### install_project.sh
 Install or update the OSTIS platform.